How To Create An Effective Digital Strategy

 However, most businesses don’t have unlimited resources and they might want to sell more of one thing than another.
 So, that’s why businesses need a strategy.
 An effective digital strategy helps successfully allocate effort and resources to best achieve business goals.

-To help shape your strategy, start by asking a series of simple questions such as:
+To help shape your integrated digital strategy, start by asking a series of simple questions such as: